-Markets are usually cash-only.Italy is a very cash-oriented society in general, and you should always carry enough cash to get you through the day, but especially when visiting a market, don’t expect vendors to accept credit cards or any other form of payment.
+Markets are usually cash-only.Italy is a very cash-oriented society in general, and you should always carry enough cash to get you through the day.
+This is especially true when shopping Italy street markets, where vendors often do not accept credit cards or any other form of payment.

 Merchandise may not be high quality.
-A recent client went to Rome’s Trastevere market, and exclaimed that “everything is made in China!”.
-If you want Made in Italy, go to artisan shops or boutiques, not street markets.
-Or, search for a market that features artisans selling their wares, called a mercato artigianato.
-Or, for the high-end Italian brand names, you could skip the markets completely and go to one of Italy’s many Outlet Malls.
+A client went to Rome’s Trastevere market recently and exclaimed that “everything is made in China!”.
+If you want to ensure quality, “Made in Italy” items, heat to artisan shops or boutiques, not street markets.
+Or search for a market that features artisans selling their wares, called a mercato artigianato.
+For high-end Italian brand names, skip the markets altogether and make a beeline for one of Italy’s many Outlet Malls.